Apple macOS Monterey announced: Everything you need to know

 Shortcuts

-The easy-to-use automations of iOS and iPadOS have made the jump over to macOS: allowing you
+The easy-to-use Shortcuts app in iOS and iPadOS has made the jump over to macOS: allowing you to create some simple multi-app automations that can be activated

 "But wait," I hear the nerdy crowd of you.
 "What about Automator?"
-Well, luckily, Apple is going to continue supporting that for now, and you can easily move any automations over to the Shortcuts app.
+Well, luckily, Apple is going to continue supporting that for now, and you can easily move anything you made in Automator over to the Shortcuts app.

 Other features